 The Safe Way to Dry Your Yoga Mat: The "Sushi Roll" Method

 If your mat is soaking wet after a deep clean or a hot yoga session, you need an efficient way to remove moisture without heat.
-We recommend the "Sushi Roll" method.
-This is a favorite technique among teachers because it speeds up drying time while protecting the mat.
+We recommend the "Sushi Roll" method to speed up drying time while protecting the mat.

-Find a clean, hard surface or a large table.
-Unroll your wet yoga mat and lay it completely flat.
+- Step 1: Lay the mat flat: Find a clean, hard surface and unroll your wet mat completely.
 Ensure there are no folds or creases.

-Place a clean, dry, absorbent bath towel over the top of the mat.
-If your mat is extra-long, like the Tapas® Ultra yoga mat, you may need two towels to cover the entire surface area.
+- Step 2: Use a large towel: Place a clean, dry, absorbent bath towel over the top.
+For extra-long mats like the Tapas® Ultra yoga mat, you may need two towels.

-Unroll the mat and remove the damp towel.
-The mat should now feel significantly lighter and only slightly damp.
+- Step 5: Unroll and hang: Remove the damp towel.
+The mat should feel significantly lighter.
 Hang it over a sturdy rod or the back of a chair to finish air-drying.

 Best Practices for Air-Drying